gnnop/Faithful-novel-machine-learning-for-predicting-quantum-properties/README.md

 2. **Select a Model**
    - Copy a model file from the `MODELS` folder into your experiment directory.
+   - Also copy `includes.py` into the experiment folder.

 3. **Create Subfolders**
    - Inside your experiment directory, create two subfolders: